DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 #####Compressed files
 Compression is a technique for shrinking the size of a file or a data stream.
 As a result it can be transmitted faster, and will take up less storage space on a device.
 For example, digital video is heavily compressed, otherwise it would not fit on a DVD and could not be streamed over internet connections.
 Another example is EPUB, which consists of a compressed collection of HTML files.
 Various software applications such as PKZIP, WinZip, 7zip, Stuffit, GNU gzip/tar, and many others, can compress a set of files into single-file archives, and decompress the archive back to separate files.
 Files with the following extensions are almost always compressed file collections: epub, tar.gz/tgz, rar and zip.

-#####Computer program
-The terms computer program, software, application and app are often used more or less interchangeably.
-A program tells a computer or mobile device what to do.
-Programs are usually written in 'high-level' programming languages (such as C, C++, Java, Python) which are a mixture of English-language commands and mathematical-logical expressions.
-See also **Software**.

 #####Content Management System (CMS)
 Software that makes it possible to publish and manage content (text, images, etc.) on a website without having to manually create HTML files.
 For example, practically all blogs and all shopping websites are based on content management systems.
 Most content management systems use internal databases to store their information (such as blog articles or sales items).
 Content management systems automatically generate a web page 'on the fly' from their database contents when the page is requested by a user.
-See also **Server-side scripting**.
+See also [**Server-side scripting**](#server-side-scripting).

 ###D

 #####Data
 In the context of computing, data is simply any kind of information that is stored and processed on a computing device.
 Generally a distinction is made between data and software: software processes data, and conversely data is processed by software (for example: a graphics software application for manipulating an image).
 A computer or mobile device is, in the end, simply a machine that uses software to process data.
-See also **Software**.
+See also [**Software**](#software).

 #####Database
 An organized, structured collection of information: common examples are address books, library catalogues and retail inventories.
 A database consists of entries called 'records' (for example, each record could be one person's name and address), and these records are broken down into 'fields' (such as: first name, last name, street, postal code, city, etc.).
 This rigorous structure makes it easy to select specific subsets of information from the database based on specific search criteria (for example: select and show all people whose last name is Mulder and who live in Amsterdam).

 #####Dataset
 A dataset (or data set) is, as the word suggests, a collection of data - typically, a number of entries extracted from a database based on specific search criteria.
 For example: from an address database of all residents of Amsterdam, one could extract a dataset of all residents living in a particular neighborhood, and store the results in a new file.

-#####Decompress
-See **Compressed files**.

 #####Desktop Publishing (DTP)
 The design of printed matter on a personal computer using graphical What-You-See-Is-What-You-Get (WYSIWYG) software such as Adobe InDesign or QuarkXPress.
 DTP software uses a graphical user interface to visually simulate the analog layout desks used in pre-digital times by graphic and editorial designers.